dcsouthwick/iobmk/README.md

 Optionally, the final report can be sent to a transport layer, to be further digested and analysed by broker consumers.

-Users may also execute the suite in stand-alone mode without result reporting. (see [How to run](#how-to-run) for further details).
+Users may also execute the suite in stand-alone mode without result reporting -  see [How to run](#how-to-run) for further details.

 ### Integration status